godaddy/warehouse.ai/CONTRIBUTING.md

   Goodwill is our currency.
 - Split your change into multiple smaller changes.
 The smaller your change, the higher the probability that somebody will take a quick look at it.
-- Ping the change on [slack].
-If it is urgent, provide reasons why it is important to get this change landed.
-  Remember that you’re asking for valuable time from other professional developers.
+-  Remember that you’re asking for valuable time from other professional developers.

 **Note that anyone is welcome to review and give feedback on a change, but only people with commit access to the repository can approve it.**